analyticsengineering/analyticsengineering.github.io/what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md

-# What is the difference between logical modeling and conceptual modeling and physical modeling?
+# What is the difference between Logical Modeling and Conceptual Modeling and Physical Modeling?

 The differences between conceptual modeling, logical modeling, and physical modeling are as follows: